Estimating the Number of Connected Components in a Graph via Subgraph Sampling: Algorithms and performance guarantees

 regardless of the clique size.
 However, if $p< 1/2$, the variance can be exponentially large in $N$.
 Next, we use the smoothing technique again to obtain a biased estimator with near-optimal performance.
 To this end, consider a discrete random variable $ L \in \mathbb{N} $ and define the following estimator by truncating \prettyref{eq:clique-estimator} at the random location $L$ and average over its distribution:

 The following result, proved in \prettyref{app:proofs}, bounds the mean squared error of $ \cctilde_L $ and, consequently, bounds the minimax risk in \prettyref{thm:clique}.
 It turns out that the smoothed estimator \prettyref{eq:smooth} with appropriately chosen parameters is nearly optimal.
-In fact, \prettyref{thm:clique_smooth} gives an upper bound on the sampling complexity (see \prettyref{tab:sampling-complexity}), which, in view of \cite[Theorem 4]{WY16-distinct}, is seen to be optimal.
+In fact, \prettyref{thm:clique_smooth}, whose proof is given in \prettyref{app:proofs}, gives an upper bound on the sampling complexity (see \prettyref{tab:sampling-complexity}), which, in view of \cite[Theorem 4]{WY16-distinct}, is seen to be optimal.

 \begin{theorem} Let $ G $ be a disjoint union of cliques.
 Let $ L \sim \text{Pois}(\lambda) $ with $ \lambda = \frac{p}{2-3p}\log(N/4) $.
 If $ p < 1/2 $, then

 \end{theorem}

 \begin{remark} Alternatively, we could specialize the estimator $ \cchat_L $ in \prettyref{eq:chordal_smooth_estimator} that is designed for general chordal graphs to the case when $ G $ is a disjoint union of cliques; however, the analysis is less clean and the results are slightly weaker than \prettyref{thm:clique_smooth}. \end{remark}